10 Great Movies in German: Learn German Through Video

 East Germany – A little context

-After World War II, East Germany and most German territory fell into the hands of the Soviets (the USSR).
+After World War II, East Germany fell into the hands of the Soviets (the USSR).
+This split East and West Germany, with the East German portion taking on communist ideologies.

 The area remained under Soviet control throughout the Cold War period, until the fall of the Berlin Wall in 1989.

-Many German films are set during this fascinating period of history.
+Many German films are set during this fascinating period of history, including Der Baader Meinhof Komplex (2008).

 7. The Bitter Tears of Petra von Kant (“Die Bitteren Tränen der Petra von Kant”) (1972)

-This German language movie is another German classic and a great introduction to German cinema.
+This German-language movie is another classic and a great introduction to German cinema.

-The storyline?
-Rainer Werner Fassbinder creates an insular dreamland of jealously, madness, and domination set only within the walls of Petra von Kant’s home.
+The storyline follows Rainer Werner Fassbinder, who creates an insular dreamland of jealousy, madness, and domination.
+The film is set only within the walls of Petra von Kant's home.

-The film exposes you to the quirky and cute Bavarian accent via the elusive Karin.
-If you’ve travelled to the south of Germany, this film will help you to pick up on the German language nuances within this part of the country.
+The movie exposes you to the quirky and cute Bavarian accent via the elusive Karin.
+If you’ve traveled to the south of Germany, this film will help you to pick up on the German language nuances within this part of the country.

 Be sure to take notes throughout!

-Why do we recommend The Bitter Tears of Petra von Kant as one of our German movies?
+Why Do We Recommend The Bitter Tears of Petra von Kant As One of Our Movies to Learn German?

-Head-on is the first full length film from filmmaker Fatih Akin.
-The movie was awarded with the Golden Globe Award for Best Foreign Language Film and European Films Awards for Best Director 2005.
+Head-On is the first full-length film from filmmaker Fatih Akin.
+The movie was awarded with the Golden Globe Award for Best Foreign Language Film and European Films Award for Best Director in 2005.

 Head On has been screened at over 250 international film festivals worldwide since 2004 where it won more than 80 awards including the Grand Prix (the main prize) at Cannes Film Festival 2004, three César Awards in France (Best Actor, Best Supporting Actress, and Best Music), an Academy Award nomination – 2006 Oscar winner as best foreign language film.